dikortis/LetsTalkETC/Episodes/Episode_12.md

-right 2 big then the fire has the potential to do a lot more damage than if you made it really close to the fire so don't be it's it's a mistake to make it too big
+right 2 big then the fire has the potential to do a lot more damage than if you made it really close to the fire so don't be it's a mistake to make it too big